-Palm Beach County makes Cares Act money available
+Palm Beach County makes CARES Act money available

-The City of Boca said they plan to apply for reimbursement costs due to COVID-19.
+The city of Boca Raton plans to apply for reimbursement costs due to COVID-19.

 Councilman Andy Thomson said he pushed to get money back to local cities who have spent millions in added expenses they don't want the taxpayer to make up for.